-Likelihood-free inference for simulator-based statistical models has recently grown rapidly from its infancy to a useful tool for practitioners.
-However, models with more than a very small number of parameters as the target of inference have remained an enigma, in particular for the approximate Bayesian computation (ABC) community.
-To advance the possibilities for performing likelihood-free inference in high-dimensional parameter spaces, here we introduce an extension of the popular Bayesian optimisation based approach to approximate discrepancy functions in a probabilistic manner which lends itself to an efficient exploration of the parameter space.
-Our method achieves computational scalability by using separate acquisition procedures for the discrepancies defined for different parameters.
-These efficient high-dimensional simulation acquisitions are combined with exponentiated loss-likelihoods to provide a misspecification-robust characterisation of the marginal posterior distribution for all model parameters.
-The method successfully performs computationally efficient inference in a 100-dimensional space on canonical examples and compares favourably to existing Copula-ABC methods.
-We further illustrate the potential of this approach by fitting a bacterial transmission dynamics model to daycare centre data, which provides biologically coherent results on the strain competition in a 30-dimensional parameter space.
+Likelihood-free inference for simulator-based statistical models has developed rapidly from its infancy to a useful tool for practitioners.
+However, models with more than a handful of parameters still generally remain a challenge for the Approximate Bayesian Computation (ABC) based inference.
+To advance the possibilities for performing likelihood-free inference in higher dimensional parameter spaces, we introduce an extension of the popular Bayesian optimisation based approach to approximate discrepancy functions in a probabilistic manner which lends itself to an efficient exploration of the parameter space.
+Our approach achieves computational scalability for higher dimensional parameter spaces by using separate acquisition functions, discrepancies, and associated summary statistics for distinct subsets of the parameters.
+The efficient additive acquisition structure is combined with exponentiated loss-likelihood to provide a misspecification-robust characterisation of posterior distributions for subsets of model parameters.
+The method successfully performs computationally efficient inference in a moderately sized parameter space and compares favourably to existing modularised ABC methods.
+We further illustrate the potential of this approach by fitting a bacterial transmission dynamics model to a real data set, which provides biologically coherent results on strain competition in a 30-dimensional parameter space.

 {\it Keywords:} Loss Likelihoods, Approximate Bayesian Computation, Bacterial Transmission Dynamics, High-Dimensional Inference

 \spacingset{1.45}